facebookarchive/android-jsc/README.md

 ./fetch_sources.sh
 ```

-**2. Build AAR with buck (this may take a while)**
+**2. Build the AAR with Buck (this may take a while)**
 ```bash
 buck build :android-jsc
 ```
 As build step may take a while, consider using `--num-threads` or `--load-limit` options of `buck` command.
-This may slow the build process down, but should let you use your computer with less hiccups while the build command is running.
+This may slow the build process down, but should let you use your computer with less hiccups while the build is running.

-**3. Install android AAR in you local maven repository use:**
+**3. Install the AAR in you local maven repository:**
 ```bash
 ./install.sh
 ```

-## Use android-jsc AAR
+## Use the android-jsc AAR

-After installation, android-jsc AAR file should be accessible through maven:
+After installation, the android-jsc AAR file should be accessible through maven:

 **1. Using BUCK**
 ```python